ysmood/jdb/readme.md

 # Overview

 This project aims to create a flexible database that won't try to create any weird syntax or rules.
 Just few APIs will make everything work smoothly.
-It is an append-only database.
+It is an append-only in-memory database.
-It use json to decrease javascript code commands.
+It uses json to decrease javascript code commands.

+# Features

+* Light weight.

+* Use full functioned javascript to operate your data, no steep learning curve.

+* Make debugging inside the data possible.

+* Runs in an independent process, thread safe.

 # Model

-The DB will create a independent child process waiting for javascript code to handle the internal json object, and append the json object and javascript code to permanent storage.
+The DB will create an independent child process waiting for javascript code to handle the internal json object, and append the json object and javascript code to permanent storage.

 # Quick start